 It is designed in the typical Elizabethan style and consists of a great collection of books and ancient scriptures.
 The church looks absolutely magical at night when lights placed at strategic corners illuminate this beautiful building, which glows with all its beauty and grandeur and is an amazing sight to look at.

 The church has fine stained glass windows representing the Christian virtues of Faith, Hope, Charity, Fortitude, Patience and Humility.
 The Pipe-Organ of Christ Church is the biggest in the Indian subcontinent and was erected in September 1899.

 One of the most ‘period’ places I have seen is the small little town of Kasauli, tucked away in the hills of Solan District in India’s Himachal Pradesh state.

-And, in Kasauli, there is no more quaint a place than the old Christ Church, that was established in 1844.
+And, in Kasauli, there is no more quainter a place than the old Christ Church, established in 1844.

 Nearly 200 years old, this place of worship still stands tall and strong, majestically overseeing all the modernisation around and as buildings nowhere near the age of this stone and stained glass structure bite the dust!

-Christ Church was earlier an Anglican church, and has, since 1970, been under the auspices of the Church of North India (CNI) in the diocese of Amritsar.
-The church has Spanish and Italian imported stained glass windows depicting Christ, Mary, Saint Barnabas and Saint Francis.
+Christ Church was earlier an Anglican church, and has, since 1970, been under the auspices of the Church of North India in the diocese of Amritsar.
+The church has Spanish and Italian imported stained glass windows depicting Christ, Mary, Saint Barnabas, and Saint Francis.